nodedocs/Creating-a-Custom-REPL/article.md

     var repl = require('repl');
     repl.start(prompt, stream);

-The first argument, `prompt`, is a string that's used for the prompt of your REPL and defaults to "> ". `stream` is the stream that the repl listens on and defaults to `process.stdin`.
+The first argument, `prompt`, is a string that's used for the prompt of your REPL and defaults to "> ".
+The second argument, `stream` is the stream that the REPL listens on and defaults to `process.stdin`.
 When you run `node` from the command prompt, what it's doing in the background is running `repl.start()` to give you the standard REPL.

 However, the repl is pretty flexible.
 Here's an example that shows this off: